Index To All Six Sections

 one of which deals with the Alleged Discrepancies in The Gospel Accounts of the Resurrection

 God and The Laws of Nature

-And why are we forgetting that the "laws of nature" were invented and set up by God, but He is not bound by them.
-God has always been able to give the human body abilities that it does not naturally possess.
+Because the "laws of nature" originated with God He is not bound by them, but has always been able to give the human body abilities that it does not naturally possess.
 For example,

 Not only did Shadrach, Meshach, and Abednego stay alive in a burning furnace, but not one hair on their heads were singed, their clothes were undamaged and did not smell of smoke.
 (Daniel 3:19-27).